BirdVox/birdvoxclassify/docs/tutorial.rst

     $ birdvoxclassify -B /path/to/file.wav

 This will print out the best candidates under the model prediction in JSON format.
-You can also enforce that the candidates are hierarchically consistent:
+BirdVoxClassify applies hierarchical consistency to the candidates, but it can be disabled as follows:

 .. code-block:: shell

-    $ birdvoxclassify -B -H /path/to/file.wav
+    $ birdvoxclassify -B -N /path/to/file.wav

 You can also provide multiple input files or directories: